Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The KBQA Modeling

 \subsection{Candidate Generation}

 It will be computationally expensive for KBQA models to directly search answers from ClinicalKB.
 Therefore, we first generate a candidate subgraph for each question in two steps: (1)~We identify one of the entities in the question template as the topic entity (root), and collect all entities connected to it within 3-hop as a candidate subgraph.
 Each entity in the subgraph except the root is viewed as a candidate answer.
 For the ClinicalKBQA dataset, the answers to all questions are reachable within 3-hop of their topic entities.
 (2)~We treat the remaining entities in the question as constraints to the candidate sub-graph, and further prune the graph to ensure that paths to the topic entity satisfy the constraints and include entities with expected answer type.
-For example, the answer type for \textbf{Q3} is ``disease''.
-Topic entities are ``P961115'' and ``ibuprofen''.
-If we treat ``P961115'' as root, then, one possible path is [``P961115'', ``\textit{prescribed with}", ``ibuprofen'', ``\textit{has reason}", ``right leg pain'', ``\textit{has comorbidity}", ``pain control''] since it has ``ibuprofen''.
-This path is further pruned to [``P961115'', ``\textit{prescribed with}", ``ibuprofen'', ``\textit{has reason}", ``right leg pain''] because answer type is ``disease''.
-We show the statistics of candidate answers in Table~\ref{tab:data-stat}.
+We show the basic statistics of candidate answers in Table~\ref{tab:data-stat}.